Eventjet GraphQL API documentation

 }

 After the payment is completed, the user will be redirected to a confirmation page on shop.eventjet.at.
-The is currently no way to customize this page or to redirect the user back to your website.
+There is currently no way to customize this page or to redirect the user back to your website.

 Here's a list of root fields you can use to interact with the shop: